abrown17nd/hurricane-center-project/README.md

 As stated above, this data set uses the IR1 spectral channel, resized to 625×500 pixels in PNG format for the geographical region of the Biển Đông (East Sea, also known as the South China Sea).
 Since this is a static view of the sea that contains the TCs, it can be used easily for comparison across the different images.

-In this part you should have your data preprocessing, segmentation and feature extraction implemented.
-Some customized projects may not follow this standard pipeline, so remember to discuss with Adam what are the appropriate deliverables for you in this phase.

-What to do and what to deliver?

-A report (no page limit, but try to be concise; 1000-2000 words should suffice) as a separate "Part 3" section of the readme.md in your GitHub that includes:
-A list of the methods already applied for data pre-processing and feature extraction (1 points).
-A justification why you decided to use these algorithms (6 points).
-For instance, if you used Canny edge detection and Hough transform to detect lines, say why you believe this feature extraction is good for your project.
-A few illustrations demonstrating how your methods processed the training data, for instance show a few segmentation results (3 points).
-For teams: explain individual contributions of each team member (this is needed to have this assignment graded).
-Push your current codes to your project repository (5 points).
-These codes should implement what you described in the report.
-Provide instructions how to run your codes on a data example (attach this example to your codes).
-Either Adam or the TA will run them to see how the current solution works.

 ## Part 3 - First Update
 ### Methods already applied

+After cleaning and organizing the data (and the fact that it took longer to get the ground truth labels working), two simple models were used.
+The first was a simple YOLO (You Only Look Once) version model using the first YOLO version architecture with just 3 epochs to debug, then an improvement to that model using the pretrained backbone version 2 as well as by running it longer, and then a Kalman filter was also applied to the model to predict the direction of the hurricane in the successive frames.

 (Part 3A, YOLO)
-After cleaning and organizing the data (and the fact that it took longer to get the ground truth labels working), two simple models were used.
-The first was a YOLO (You Only Look Once) model, then an improvement, and then

 The script trains a compact, single-object variant of a YOLO-style detector.
 Each image contains one storm center, supplied through bounding boxes in a CSV file.
 The data loader reads each image, resizes it to a fixed resolution, and converts the bounding box into a YOLO-style grid target.
 The image is divided into an S×S grid; the cell containing the storm center receives an objectness flag plus normalized box parameters.
 All other cells indicate no object.

 A lightweight MobileNetV2 backbone extracts convolutional features.
 These features are adaptively pooled to an S×S spatial map.
 A final 1×1 convolution produces five values per cell: objectness, center offsets, and normalized width and height.
 Sigmoid activations constrain outputs to usable ranges.
 The loss function combines objectness loss (penalizing false positives and false negatives) with a coordinate regression loss applied only to the true object cell.